Traw5150/git-lfs/docs/linux-build.md

 ## Building on Linux

-There are build scripts for recent versions of CentOS- and Debian-flavored Linuxes in `../scripts/{centos,debian}-build`.
+There are build scripts for recent versions of CentOS- and Debian-flavored Linuxes in `../scripts/{centos,debian

+}-build`.
 Both install all prerequisites, then build the client and the man pages in Docker containers for CentOS 7, Debian 8, and Ubuntu 14.04.